Best Air Purifiers

 The included filters on the Healthmate HM-400 are rated to last around five years.
 When they need to be replaced, you will need to invest in more from the manufacturer (and they are not cheap).

-If you are simply looking for the most efficient air purifier on the market, this could be the one.
+If you are simply looking for the most efficient leanser on the market, this could be the one.
 The noise is a little disappointing and the replacement filters are not cheap; but, few can compete with its effectiveness.

 - Has an integrated medical-grade filter